OllieJones/sqlite-object-cache/readme.txt

 2. Naming things.
 3. Coping with off-by-one errors.

 Seriously, the core of WordPress has already worked out, over years of development and millions of sites, how to cache things and name them.
-This plugin simply extends that mechanism to make those things persistent.
+This plugin, and the other persistent object cache plugins, simply extend that mechanism to make those things persistent.

 = I have another question =